Tatikoma/react-mst/README.md

 Server - listen tcp port, receive connections, fork workers and pass requests to workers.
 If worker closed connection, then restarts worker.
 If any error acquired during request server 'll return empty response.

 Client (async promises and sync) - sends request to listening server and returns result.
+Failover class provides ability to resend request N times with specified interval, if request failed.

 Installation:
 ```